phenal-projects/phylogeom/README.md

 The training was performed with "reduce-on-plateau" learning rate scheduler.

 ## Reproduce me!
-First, you need data \[source needed\].
-If you want to make your own dataset from alignments see graph_data comments.
+First, you need some data.
+Our model using [phylobench](http://mouse.belozersky.msu.ru/phylobench/) If you want to make your own dataset from alignments see graph_data comments.
 The main file to run is notebooks/support_values.ipynb.
 More sources, data, and running guide are coming soon!

+## Assessing whole trees

+A notebook `trees` contain a new model for tree assessment.